MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 Organizations often use a VPN to control access to apps and resources on their company’s intranet.
 HoloLens 2 supports SSL VPN connections, which require a downloadable plugin from the Microsoft Store and are specific to the VPN vendor of your choice.

 - Read more about [VPN on HoloLens](hololens-network.md#vpn).
-- For more details about VPN profiles, see the [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp).
+- For more information about VPN profiles, see the [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp).

 ### Deploy and manage apps